-4.1 EF Performance Is Better for Low Risk-return Portfolios
+4.1.
+EF Performance Is Better for Low Risk-Return Portfolios

-The off-frontier portfolios, so-called inefficient portfolios, achieve performance that rivals or betters that of the EF portfolio.27 There is no concept of "significance" that can be attached to the observed differences.
-However, it is clear that the performance differences are great and that inefficient portfolios out-perform the efficient one in the Figure 4.
-When performance is measured by geometric return, the under-performance of the EF portfolio can be more than 100 basis points as shown in Figure 5.
-The underperformance shown in Figure 5 is measured over a seven-year holding period, and there was no
+The off-frontier portfolios, so-called inefficient portfolios, achieve performance that rivals or betters that of the EF portfolio.26 There is no concept of "significance" that can be attached to the observed differences.
+However, it is clear that the performance differences are great and that inefficient portfolios outperform the efficient one in the Figure 4.
+When performance is measured by geometric return, the underperformance of the EF portfolio can be more than 100 basis points, as shown in Figure 5.
+The underperformance shown in Figure 5 is measured over a seven-year holding period, and there was no portfolio rebalancing during this time.
+Data for other time periods and the use of intervening portfolio rebalancing might materially affect this evidence of underperformance.

-25 Laster [1998] created various portfolios by combining two asset components, domestic (represented by S&P 500) and foreign (represented by Morgan Stanley EAFE).
-His bootstrap samples of these two components were used to calculate portfolio variance, assuming various mixes.
+The performance varies considerably with the level of return and historical period.
+For example, Figure 6 illustrates performance for an earlier period and a lower expected return level.
+Here, the EF portfolio does, indeed, outperform the off-frontier assuming various mixes.
 He did not separate historical and forecast periods.
 Instead, he measured quantiles from the bootstrap samples after constructing portfolios.
-He concluded that diversification into foreign equities substantially changed and improved the risk/return profiles.
-26 The 90-day Treasure bill index is used as the proxy for the risk free return.
+He concluded that diversification into foreign equities substantially changed and improved the risk-return profiles.

+25The 90-day Treasury bill index is used as the proxy for the risk free return.

-27 Short holding periods have performance measures calculated with few observations.
+26Short holding periods have performance measures calculated with few observations.
 The ordinal rankings among the different multipliers are volatile and should be ignored.
 The first six monthly periods are generally ignored in this paper.